 The Legal Framework for Asset Distribution

-In Massachusetts, an asset can be anything from a house to tools that help you save money.
-These are what the court considers necessary to ensure a fair verdict.
-Lawyers often stress how important it is to know this information so that you are ready for court.
-It’s also important to understand the distinction between separate property and marital property, which we’ve already discussed.
-The court has to decide how to split the assets because of this difference, which ultimately changes the deal.
-Massachusetts law aims to ensure that everyone gets the same amount, regardless of how the marriage turned out.
-When getting a divorce in Massachusetts, deciding how to divide assets can be difficult.
-Legal details, such as how the house will be split or whether you will sell items you both own, are very important.
+Assets in Massachusetts can be anything from your house to tools that save you money.
+That is what the court feels is necessary to ensure a fair verdict.
+Lawyers will tell you that you need to know this information so that you are prepared for court.
+It’s also important to understand separate property vs. marital property, which we already covered.
+The difference means the court has to decide how to split the assets, which ultimately changes the deal.
+Under Massachusetts law, there’s an effort to make sure everyone gets the same amount, regardless of how the marriage ended.
+Getting a divorce in Massachusetts is hard enough without having to worry about how to divide assets.
+You have to talk about the legal things, like how the house will be divided or if you’ll sell things that you both own.

 Factors Considered by Massachusetts Courts